 Most of the time it is hooked up to my table saw.
-Since my planer and jointer are right next to the saw switching the dust collector between these machines is quick and easy.
-My future plans include a manifold with blast gates so that I can keep all three tools attached to the dust collector.
+Since my planer and jointer are right next to the saw switching the dust collector between these machines is what I'm currently doing

-Rockler had several sales and coupons that allowed me to save a considerable amount of money on all the components that I needed to set up a full size router table.
-I made a shelf for the base and plan to build a cabinet with drawers to fit into the base.
-It's been designed and I'm waiting for some shop time, money and materials to build it.
+Soon after I moved into my new shop Rockler had several sales and coupons that allowed me to save a considerable amount of money on all the components that I needed to set up a full size router table.
+I bought the table top, stand, router motor, paddle switch and lift.
+Soon after I assembled the base I made a shelf from a scrap of oak plywood.
 This router table is a big step up from the Craftsman table top one I have (not pictured).

 In addition to the great Rockler sales I was able to get an Incra fence for the router table.
 Incra was discontinuing their Ultra Lite Jig Woodworking System and had them available at a considerable savings.
 Thanks to the wonderful customer service at Incra I was able to get them to substitute a fence that would work with the Wonder Fence that I had already bought for my table saw fence.